 SOG E37T Seal Pup Elite Review

 The SOG E37TN Seal Pup Elite has a racy new blade shape featiring deeper finger grooves and an additional spine rasp for notching.
-It has a partially serrated fixed 4.85 inche AUS 8 steel blade that has a clip point shape and is finished with black TiNi.
+It has a partially serrated fixed 4.85 inche AUS 8 stainless steel blade that has a clip point blade shape and is finished with black TiNi.

 BenchMade Serrated Nimravus Knife Review